What would you like to know more about?

 Here are a few things to note when making selections:

-• You can remove a contact from their Household, keep them in it, or move them to a separate Household.
-See best practices for more information.
+• You can remove a contact from their household, keep them in it, or move them to a separate household.
+See our best practices for more information.

 • When you select Change Status to Deceased, the participant record and any current attributes will be end-dated with the current date.
 If the contact doesn't have a participant record, one will be created with the selected participant type and end-dated.